packpaul/chess4net/Readme.txt

 How you can help?
 -----------------
-If you liked Chess4Net you could make some reasonable donations to Yandex-Money: 41001124111397 or Web Money: 774788633995.
-Also you could provide localization into new languages (see Lang.ini), and, of course, your fresh ideas won't be unnoticed!
+If you like Chess4Net you can give your credits at http://chess4net.ru or make some reasonable donations to Yandex-Money: 41001124111397 or Web Money: 774788633995.
+Also you can provide localization into new languages (see Lang.ini), and, of course, your fresh ideas won't be unnoticed!

 Congratulations you won!
 ------------------------